Pylons/pyramid/docs/narr/viewconfig.rst

   If ``request_param`` is not supplied, the view will be invoked without consideration of keys and values in the ``request.params`` dictionary.

+``match_param``
+  .. note:: This feature is new as of :app:`Pyramid` 1.2.

+  This param may be either a single string of the format "key=value" or a dict of key/value pairs.

+  This argument ensures that the view will only be called when the :term:`request` has key/value pairs in its :term:`matchdict` that equal those supplied in the predicate.  e.g. ``match_param="action=edit" would require the ``action`` parameter in the :term:`matchdict` match the right hande side of the expression (``edit``) for the view to "match" the current request.

+  If the ``match_param`` is a dict, every key/value pair must match for the predicate to pass.

+  If ``match_param`` is not supplied, the view will be invoked without consideration of the keys and values in ``request.matchdict``.

 ``containment``
   This value should be a reference to a Python class or :term:`interface` that a parent object in the context resource's :term:`lineage` must provide